-It is conventional wisdom that a property with more than 100 years remaining is worth roughly the same as a freehold.
-Where an additional 90 years added to any lease with more than 30 years left, the residence will be worth the same as a freehold for many years in the future.
+It is generally considered that a property with over 100 years remaining is worth roughly the same as a freehold.
+Where an further 90 years added to any lease with more than 30 years unexpired, the property will be equivalent in value to a freehold for decades to come.

 Lender | Requirement |